peterngineering/noomxffplayer/README.md

+Welcome to Noomxffplayer

-**I have found (maybe as others also) that ffmpegs 'ffplay' can do the job.
-So this project will be renamed and follow a path that  mimics old omxplayer using ffplay.
-The configuration is very important so I'll work on that with this project.
+**I have found (maybe as others also) that ffmpegs 'ffplay' can do the old job the deprecated omxplayer was doing.

+So this project was renamed:

+'noomxffplayer'

+I should have tried this more indepth from the beginning since omxplayer was based on ffmpeg, duh!